McAllister-NOAA/OSU-Extraction_Protocol/OSU_Extraction_Protocol.md

 ### Safety

-TBD

-Buffer AW1 from the DNeasy Blood & Tissue Kit contains guanidine hydrochloride and is classified as category 4 for acute toxicity [(Safety Data Sheet)](https://www.qiagen.com/binary/resource/sds/800000000214-en-GB-IE--1/214-BufferAW1-en-GB-IE--1.00000.pdf).
-Additional care should be taken when working with this buffer.
-For other reagents, standard precautions, including wearing PPE, should be taken to avoid skin and eye exposure to chemicals.
+For all reagents, standard precautions, including wearing PPE, should be taken to avoid skin and eye exposure to chemicals.

 ### Training Requirements